-This historic Georgian park, has an attractive parkland landscape of mature trees and garden features, to walk and relax in.
-It also has a bandstand, aviary, play area, BMX/skatepark, sports pitches and all-weather tennis courts run by National Tennis.
+This historic Georgian park, has an attractive parkland landscape of mature trees and garden features.
+It also has a bandstand, aviary, play area, BMX/skatepark, sports pitches and all-weather tennis courts.

-Free parking is available at Crossborough Hill, which also has disabled parking bays.
-There is a disabled toilet on site at the John Arlott Pavilion and pathways throughout the park are suitable for buggies and wheelchair users.
+Free parking including disabled bays are available at Crossborough Hill.
+There is a disabled toilet located at the John Arlott Pavilion and pathways throughout the park are suitable for buggies and wheelchair users.

 Sports Pitches